ellisztamas/faps/docs/tutorials/03_paternity_arrays.rst

 Note that this tutorial only deals with the case where you have a ``paternityArray`` object for a single maternal family.
-If you have multiple families, you can apply what is here to each one, but you'll have to iterate over those families.
+If you have multiple families, you can apply what is here to each one, but you’ll have to iterate over those families.
 See the specific `tutorial <https://fractional-analysis-of-paternity-and-sibships.readthedocs.io/en/latest/tutorials/07_dealing_with_multiple_half-sib_families.html>`__ on that.